Skip Navigation

 World Health Organization .
 2022.
 WHO recommendations on maternal and newborn care for a positive postnatal experience .
 Geneva, Switzerland: World Health Organization,

-Annotation: This is a consolidated guideline of new and existing recommendations on routine postnatal care for women and newborns receiving facility- or community-based postnatal care in any resource setting.
+Annotation: This resource provides recommendations on routine postnatal care for women and newborns receiving facility- or community-based postnatal care in any resource setting.
 It provides a comprehensive set of recommendations for care during the postnatal period, focusing on the essential package that all women and newborns should receive.
 This guideline updates and expands upon the 2014 WHO recommendations on postnatal care of the mother and newborn, and complements existing WHO guidelines on the management of postnatal complications.
 The recommendations are intended to inform the development of relevant national and subnational health policies, clinical protocols and programmatic guides.

 Keywords: Guidelines, Infant health, Maternal health, Newborns, Postnatal care, Postpartum care, World health